surfstudio/SurfGear/packages/mwwm/README.md

 ### Asynchronous operations handling

-MWWM package provides built-in capabilities for handling asynchronous operations.
-In addition, you can take advantage of the centralized error handling mechanism.
+MWWM package provides built-in capabilities for asynchronous operations.
+In addition, you can take advantage of the centralized error handling function.

 | Function name        | Supported data type | Is default error handling mechanism enabled |
 |----------------------|---------------------|---------------------------------------------|